On this page

 I lost my fare card.
 What can I do?

-If your affordable bus pass is provided to you by a third-party organization or institution and funded for you, you will need to contact that organization to obtain a replacement card.
+If your affordable bus pass is provided to you by a third-party organization or institution, like Ontario Works, and is funded for you, you will need to contact that organization to obtain a replacement card.

 For more information